Harika-SVL/Shell-Scripting/notes.md

 * Here ${1} stands for the _first positional argument_
 * Generally we will have two kinds of arguments :

-   1. Positional arguments
+1. Positional arguments :
 ```
 cp 1.txt 2.txt

-# 1.txt & 2.txt are two positional arguments
+# 1.txt & 2.txt - positional arguments
 ```
-   2. Named arguments
+2. Named arguments :

 ```
 ping --count 4 google.com

-# google.com is a positional argument
+# google.com - positional argument
-# where as 4 is a named argument as it is a value for the name called as count
+# 4 - named argument as it is a value for the name called as count
 ```
 * The script shown above is depending on positional arguments